vuestorefront/shopware-pwa/README.md

 Your application will be available on [http://localhost:3000](http://localhost:3000).
 Now you have complete ShopwarePWA project running locally.

-##### Running Shopware PWA on custom Shopware instance
+#### Running Shopware PWA on custom Shopware instance

-1. add new file `shopware-pwa.config.js` inside root of the newly created project
+1. edit file `shopware-pwa.config.js` inside root of the newly created project
-2. fill it with your needs, example:
+2. fill it with your data, current example:

 ```js
 module.exports = {